nisarkhokhar07/Validating_Email/README.md

   See [Postgres](https://www.postgresql.org/download/) for information on how to set it up.

+- ### Python

+  See [Python](https://www.python.org/downloads/) for information on how to set it up.

-## Description
+## Project Overview

 This program can help validating emails present in an excel file under the column header `Email`.

-It will append a new column of header `Valid` which specifies either the corresponding email address is valid or not.
+It will append a new column of header `Valid` in the uploaded file available to be downloaded, which specifies either the corresponding email address is valid or not.
 Moreover, the validated data will be pushed to the database.

-The file will be uploaded to the server by hitting an endpoint of `/importfile`.
-The _fieldname_ in the form where file be uploaded must be _file_.

-To download the updated excel worksheet, another endpoint of `/exportfile` must get hit, having a query param _name_ with the value of filename you want to download.

-To run the program, firstly install it in your local repository and run `npm install` command on your CLI.
-Make a folder namely _public_ in your root directory and another folder inside this folder namely _uploads_.
-After that, you have to run the command `npm run start:server` to initiate the program.

 ## Getting Started